kkruecke/cplus-documentation/notes/heap.rst

    **Figure 1.
 Logical Structure of a binary heap.** From: https://www.cs.uaf.edu/2009/spring/cs311/slides/cs311_20090417_heap_pq_stl.pdf

 While a heap is understand as a type of complete binary tree, it can be stored compactly in an array.
 The array representation can be achieved by traversing the binary tree in level order.
+In the array below, index zero is unoccupied.
+The root is placed at index one.

 .. .. figure:: ../images/heap-nodes-numbered.jpg
 ..    :alt: Logical Structure